Jane Foster: All-New All-Different Marvel

+In the 2015–18 All-New All-Different Marvel branding, Foster remains in Asgardia as a representative of Midgard (Earth) in the Congress of Worlds, and as Thor, she remains a fugitive pursued by Cul.
+Odinson is considered missing.
+She becomes involved in the war between Svartalfheim, the realm of the Dark Elves, and Alfheim, the realm of the Light Elves and encounters several incarnations of Loki.
+After returning to Earth, Foster is taken into custody by two S.H.I.E.L.D. agents who suspect her to be Thor until she is bailed out by Agent Solomon.

 All-New All-Different Avengers

 Thor is also once again a member of the Avengers and appears in All-New All-Different Avengers.
 She appeared by chance in their encounter with Warbringer and subsequently agrees to help form a new official Avengers group.
-Her identity is unknown to her teammates until she is separated from the hammer when she is transferred a few days into the future by Kang the Conqueror, and Sam Wilson, the new Captain America, witnesses her as she reverts to Jane.
+Her identity is unknown to her teammates until she is separated from the hammer when she is transferred a few days into the future by Kang the Conqueror, and Sam Wilson, the new Captain America, witnesses her as she reverts to her civilian form.
 He agrees to keep it secret, and offers her moral support during chemotherapy treatments.

-While treating mystical tumors in his former patients created by Misery, a manifestation of his own darkness, Doctor Strange calls on Thor for assistance; fully aware of her true identity as Jane Foster, Strange guides Thor in performing the necessary operations to remove the tumors from his patients after they had defeated the manifestation of Misery itself.

-Eventually, Jane's cancer reaches a point where she must confess her identity to Odinson and others, who force her to stay in a hospital under observation by Doctor Strange despite Mangog attacking Asgard, as Strange determines that one more transformation into Thor will kill Jane as the cancer spreads too far.
-When Mangog proves too powerful, Jane transforms into Thor and confronts him, sacrificing Mjolnir – and thus her life – by binding Mangog and Mjolnir together with Gleipnir, the chain used to trap Fenris the wolf, and hurling both into the Sun.
-Knowing that she will die once the enchantment that turns her into Thor wears off, Jane kisses Odinson for a final time before expiring.
-Consumed by grief of Jane's loss, Odinson works to revive her as she hesitates at the gates of Valhalla.
-Upon Jane gaining his respect, Odin channels the powers of the God Tempest and assists Odinson into resurrecting Jane.
+As her condition worsens, Foster confesses her identity to Odinson and others.
+Foster who force her to stay in a hospital under observation by Doctor Strange despite Mangog attacking Asgard, as Strange determines that one more transformation into Thor will kill her.
+When Mangog proves too powerful, Foster transforms into Thor and confronts him, sacrificing Mjolnir – and thus her life – by binding Mangog and Mjolnir together with Gleipnir, the chain used to trap Fenris the wolf, and hurling both into the Sun.
+Knowing that she will die once the enchantment that turns her into Thor wears off, Foster kisses Odinson for a final time before expiring.
+Consumed by grief of Foster's loss, Odinson works to revive her as she hesitates at the gates of Valhalla.
+Upon Foster gaining his respect, Odin channels the powers of the God Tempest and assists Odinson into resurrecting Foster.
 In the aftermath of Mangog's defeat, Mjolnir is destroyed, but it is discovered after Foster hands Odinson an uru shard that he is now capable of wielding the metal again.
-Jane convinces Odinson to reclaim his name and continue in the War Between the Realms as the true Thor while she resolves to focus on her chemotherapy.
+Foster convinces Odinson to reclaim his name and continue in the War Between the Realms as the true Thor while she resolves to focus on her chemotherapy.